pisayacademicsassociation/java-guide/guide/README.md

 Ok nevermind, this aint no compilation anymore.
 It's an entire ass explanation 💀 (for OOP, at least).

+## Extra notes

+TODO?: add extra notes for CS, explaining tutorial hell, how doing a simple CS project can help you, etc.

 ## Credits
 - [discordjs.guide](https://discordjs.guide) - Website "inspiration" *i yoinked basically all the formatting and the conventions*
 - [dev.java/learn/](https://dev.java/learn/) - OOP Concepts and more in-depth explanations.